 My visit to Dharamshala didn’t just stop at its cricket stadium.
 Yes, I visited Dharamshala Cricket Stadium but I felt that I needed more time to explore this beautiful city.
 So, walking out of the stadium to the main place where the bus dropped us, we saw the War Memorial Park Dharamshala.
 Never had I heard of this place before so it was a new thing for me to explore here.
 I and Yogesh, both were just following the intuitions and were doing whatever was coming before us.

-We stopped on the way, we clicked, took some rest and then resume.
+We stopped on the way, we clicked, took some rest, and then resume.
 Well, I have often opted for solo traveling; knowing that traveling in groups saves money.
 But this time, I was with a friend and we were not keeping track of our expenses on the trip.

 That’s the beauty and I appreciate, though we both were mature and were aware of our actions.
 I had visited Dharamshala previously too but didn’t get to visit the cricket stadium and War Memorial Park Dharamshala.
-While we were in the bus on our way to the stadium, we spotted this place from inside and decided to visit here after finishing our visit to the cricket stadium for which came here.
+While we were on the bus on our way to the stadium, we spotted this place from inside and decided to visit here after finishing our visit to the cricket stadium for which came here.
 When I visited here last time, then too, I didn’t get to see this place nor I read about it on Google when I searched for places to visit in Dharamshala.
 Or I am not sure how I missed out on this location.

 Important Information for Tourists – Memorial Park Dharamshala